Last updated: 23 September 2021

 Level 3 health and safety protocols - chasnz.org

 Operating a business safely at Alert Level 3 - covid19.govt.nz

 Business travel within Alert Level 3

-The purpose of Alert Levels 4 and 3 is to limit the movement of people to only that which is absolutely necessary.
+The purpose of Alert Level 3 is to limit the movement of people to only that which is absolutely necessary.
 This helps to limit the spread of COVID-19 in the community.

 Wherever possible, businesses should be enabling their workers to continue working from home.